betoarriola/betoarriola.github.io/index.md

 * Lab 8

 Lab 8, Part 1, was one of my favorite labs because of its content.
 I enjoy watching and discussing the Olympics, so the fact that there is an Olympics-based coding challenge really got my interest.
 I liked that the coding made us act like or pretend we were one of the judges who grade these incredible athletes for their country.
 What also surprised me was that I had no idea skating was an Olympic sport.
-This lab taught us various way to use loops for our code.
+This lab taught us various ways to use loops for our code.
 I definitely learned something new from this lab.

 * Lab 5